andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.rst

 .. note::

   The command above uses the ``-ants`` option, which requires that ANTs be installed on your system.
-I highly recommend this program, but in case you are unable to install it, you can replace it with the ``-fsl`` option.
+I recommend this program, but in case you are unable to install it, you can replace it with the ``-fsl`` option.

 You are now ready to create the mask with ``dwi2mask``, which will restrict your analysis to voxels that are located within the brain: